 2) God gives us promises to help us better submit to His will and trust Him.
 A promise does not make God bend to our will.

-3) Do not assume to know precisely when, where, or how God’s promises will be fulfilled in your life.
+3) We cannot presume to know precisely when, where, or how God’s promises will be fulfilled in our lives.